 Operational “Minimum sensitivity” requirements for the AIS and for VHF marine radios are developed by ITU and International Electrotechnical Commission (IEC).

 For the AIS, the minimum sensitivity is contained in Recommendation ITU-R M.1371 as −107 dBm for a maximum packet error rate (PER) of 20%, which occurs at approximately carrier-to-interference plus noise ratio = 10 dB (C/(N+I)) = 10 dB, based on the specified co-channel rejection ratio, which is 10 dB for a PER of 20%.
+Thresholds for protecting the VHF data exchange system (VDES), the next generation AIS, are derived in ANNEX 1, which indicates that the VDES threshold is approximately 1.3 dB stricter than for the AIS.

 For the marine VHF radio, the “maximum useable sensitivity” is contained in IEC 61097-3 edition 2 as “+6 dBµV e.m.f. for a SINAD, psophometrically weighted, of 20 dB”, which occurs at approximately C/(N+I) = 10.8 dB, based on an “FM improvement factor” (FMi) of 9.2 dB, which is determined by:

 FMi = (S/N)o/(C/(N+I)) = 3(∆F/fm)2 = 3(5/3)2 = 8.33, logarithmically, 10 log10 8.33 = 9.2 dB

 Note that +6 dBµV e.m.f. is equivalent to −107 dBm in a 50-ohm system, since e.m.f. is technically defined as the open-circuit voltage of the energy source.
 Also note that this level is the same as 2 µV e.m.f. (the open-circuit output terminal of the 50-ohm signal source) and 1 µV at the 50-ohm input terminal of the victim equipment.
-Therefore, the sensitivity and interference protection criteria for both the AIS and the marine VHF radio are within 0.8 dB:
+Therefore, the sensitivity and interference protection criteria for both the AIS and the marine VHF radio are within 0.8 dB.

 2.1 For the VHF marine radio receiver and the automatic identification system receiver